wxd237/gitlab-development-kit/README.md

 END Post-installation

 Please do not delete the 'END Post-installation' line above.
-It is used to print the post-installation message from the Makefile.
+It is used to print the post-installation message from the `Makefile`.

 ### Vagrant